janssenr/SisowApi.Net/README.md

 sisow.SetApiKey("merchantId", "merchantKey", "shopId");
 ```

 If you initialized the client you can create your first payment.
 Below is an example of the request with the required parameters.
-For all the parameters download our [API documentation](https://www.sisow.nl/developers/).
+For all the parameters check the [API documentation](https://www.sisow.nl/developers/).

 ```
 var request = new TransactionRequest